Recipes – Seven Simple Easy Basic starter recipes and wines to pair with them

 Slow cook stew with white or red wine

 Sweat chopped onion in pure organic butter (or olive oil).
-Add a couple of cloves of crushed garlic then add root vegetables (carrots, potatoes, sweet potato, turnips and perhaps some leeks- whatever you have and that is in season) and cover with equivalent amounts stock (chicken stock made from your Sunday roast chicken carcass or ready to use stock cube), herbs you enjoy and have to hand (thyme if chicken, sage if pork, rosemary if lamb and whatever you like if veggie only) and wine.
+Add a couple of cloves of crushed garlic then add root vegetables (carrots, potatoes, sweet potato, turnips and perhaps some leeks- whatever you have and that is in season) and cover with stock (chicken stock made from your Sunday roast chicken carcass or ready to use stock cube), herbs you enjoy and have to hand (thyme if chicken, sage if pork, rosemary if lamb and whatever you like if veggie only) and a dash of wine (ideally the one you will drink with the dinner).
 If you don’t have meat but want to bring a little richness add a few bits of bacon or chorizo at the start when you fry your onions to bring a touch of meaty flavour.

 Slow cook on a low heat for about one hour (you can speed this up by chopping the veg – in winter I put it in whole and leave it for hours on the wood burning stove but in summer I chop fine to avoid using fuel and adding more heat to the already hot environment), season and serve with couscous or noodles.
 (If you want to include meat then brown the meat first then slow cook with the veg.
 If it is a veg only or veg and chicken I usually do white wine but if it is beef I usually use red wine).
 Serve and enjoy with a glass of the wine you used in the stew.